hallowf/MotivationalBinary/README.md

 ## Notes:

-When a master_ID is provided in search_to_follow.py it fetches "a page" of the user's followers (it contains 20 ids) to traverse along the page an integer value is stored in a pickle file
+When a master_ID is provided in search_to_follow.py it fetches "a page" of the user's followers (it contains 200 ids, you can change how many you want by modifying the count in search_to_follow.py) to traverse along the page an integer value is stored in a pickle file

-To avoid timeouts due to rate limiting the program sleeps for 70 seconds in between friend_request (70 * 20 = 1400 Seconds - 38 minutes)
+To avoid timeouts due to rate limiting the program sleeps for 70 seconds in between friend_request (70 * 100 = 7000 Seconds ~ 1 hour and 56 minutes)

 ## Requirements: